fbelavenuto/colecofpga/README.md

 In this circuit the BIOS ROM is loaded from the SD card as well as the ROM multcart.
 In the source folder 'SD_Card' contains all necessary files to the SD card.
 Works in both FAT16 and FAT32.

 In multcart menu, use the directionals to navigate the ROMs and use FIRE 1 button to load the selected ROM.

+Added SGM module with 24K extra RAM and AY-3-8910 Chip.